EU regulators OK increasing doses from virus vaccine vials

 “This would enable the EU to purchase up to 600 million doses of this vaccine, which is already being used across the EU.
 The additional doses will be delivered starting in the second quarter of 2021,” the EU said.
 Von der Leyen said 75 million of the extra doses would be available during the second quarter, with the rest being delivered throughout 2021.

-Combined with a contract with Moderna for its vaccine, the EU now has the capacity to vaccinate 380 million people, Von der Leyen said, more than 80% of the EU's population.
+Combined with a contract with Moderna for its vaccine, the EU now has the capacity to vaccinate 380 million people, Von der Leyen said, more than 80% of its population.

-The EU has sealed six vaccine contracts for up to 2 billion doses, with Moderna, AstraZeneca, Sanofi-GSK, Janssen Pharmaceutica NV, Pfizer-BioNTech and CureVac.
-But only the Pfizer-BioNTech and Moderna vaccines have been approved for use so far in the 27-nation bloc.
+The EU has sealed six vaccine contracts for up to 2 billion doses, with Moderna, AstraZeneca-Oxford, Sanofi-GSK, Janssen Pharmaceutica NV, Pfizer-BioNTech and CureVac.
+But only the Pfizer-BioNTech and Moderna vaccines have been approved for use so far in the bloc.

+At an online public meeting to discuss the drug agency's work reviewing vaccines, EMA Executive Director Emer Cooke said the process of assessing a third vaccine, made by AstraZeneca, could be completed by the end of January.

+“This will, of course, depend on the data we receive and the evaluation progress," she said.
+"Once we actually receive the application, we will make a public announcement on this.”

 The EU has defended its strategy, insisting that vaccination programs have just started and that large deliveries are foreseen for around April.